 This year, Jonathan is currently on his second cold in 3 months (just deemed "official" yesterday – both the cold and the 3-month-mark).
 I want to do whatever I can do give us the best shot at fewer and shorter illnesses.

-We’re still taking our cod liver oil, probiotics for the adults (just ordered a bottle via "subscribe and save" at Amazon, best price I’ve found!), eating lots of homemade yogurt, and have Scout Out from Trilight Health on hand for when the sniffles hit (use KITCHEN10 for 10% off).
+We’re still taking our cod liver oil, probiotics for the adults (just ordered a bottle via "subscribe and save" at Amazon, best price I’ve found!), eating lots of homemade yogurt, and have Scout Out from Trilight Health on hand for when the sniffles hit.
 I figure it’s time to make absolutely sure we’re also getting weekly bone broth.

 Note: If you’re using Plan to Eat, head over and start tagging chicken stock recipes!
 You can quickly search them for your once-a-week inclusion.